Volunteer Work, Animal Welfare

-In 2002, the new Environmental Education and Interpretation Center was inaugurated on the grounds of the rescue center with the intent to teach local students and visiting tourists about the evils of illegally trading pets, while at the same time ensuring that the animals in the rescue center are not needlessly exposed to humans.
+In 2002, the new Biodiversity Education Center was inaugurated on the grounds of the rescue center with the intent to teach local students and visiting tourists about the evils of illegally trading pets, while at the same time ensuring that the animals in the rescue center are not needlessly exposed to humans.

 Most of the animals that arrive at the rescue center have been confiscated from illegal poachers and traffickers who leave them in very poor conditions.
 Many of the animals are malnourished, stressed, and injured.
 Too often, while in this weakened state, the animals are also exposed to pathogens not commonly encountered in the wild, such as those of humans and domestic species.
 For this reason, all animals arriving at the rescue center are placed in quarantine for a period of at least 45 days.
 During this period, their overall condition is assessed, including their health and behavioral status, and their nutrition is restored.
 Working in quarantine requires vigilant attention to the animals and their needs, but as little contact to humans as possible.

 Both the volunteers and the full-time workers take part in the care of the animals at the center under the supervision of the rescue center veterinarians and the volunteer coordinator.